-Greg Curry is a visual artist and political cartoonist for Bumpahead comics whose work centers around the themes of societal alienation and individual longing.
+A visual artist and political cartoonist for Bumpahead comics whose work centers around the themes of societal alienation and individual longing.
 His site bumpaheadcomics.com is a constantly changing platform for his ideas and projects.
 His 3004 Calendar was recently on exhibit at Wallspace Gallery in New York.

-Jane Dickson is a visual artist who creates nighttime visions of urban life and suburban flight in a variety of inventive painterly modes.
+A visual artist who creates nighttime visions of urban life and suburban flight in a variety of inventive painterly modes.
 In the early 1980s, she co-founded Colab with Charlie Ahearn, Kiki Smith and Tom Otterness, among others.
 Her work has been exhibited in galleries and museums throughout the U.S. and Europe.
 Several of her paintings and prints are in the permanent collections of the Whitney Museum, The Brooklyn Museum of Art and MOMA.
 Dickson is represented by Marlborough Gallery in New York.

 A video artist whose work explores the themes surrounding the body politic, time, and childhood conditioning.
 She recently received a grant from The Jerome Foundation and a residency at the Experimental Television Center in New York.
 Her films have been exhibited in festivals worldwide including The Walker Art Center, The Rotterdam Film Festival and The Moscow International Festival of Dance.

 The collaboration of New York-based artists Franziska Lamprecht and Hajoe Moderegger whose work on videos and installations center around themes specific to their location.
 Their projects have been shown at New York City’s Eyebeam and Momenta Art Gallery; at Grizedale in England; and at Halle 14, Leipzig.
 In January 2004, they were awarded a Harvestworks New Media Residency.

-Terence Koh is a multimedia artist whose work explores personal and poetic meditations on sexual and racial identity, boyhood, love, and sex.
+A multimedia artist whose work explores personal and poetic meditations on sexual and racial identity, boyhood, love, and sex.
 He is one of the emerging artists invited to participate in the Whitney Biennial 2004.
 His web site asianpunkboy.com is an interactive work in progress.
 Koh’s artwork is shown courtesy of Peres Projects in Los Angeles.

-Joseph Maida is a freelance photographer, teacher, and video artist who explores themes of lust, hope and longing in tender and sumptuous portraits and landscapes.
+A freelance photographer, teacher, and video artist who explores themes of lust, hope and longing in tender and sumptuous portraits and landscapes.
 His work has been included in the Moscow International Film Festival and the Queens Museum of Art.
 His editorial photography has appeared in such publications as W, The New York Times, Details, Tokion and on the Independent Film Channel’s Rant.
 Maida is represented by Wallspace Gallery in New York, where his exhibition Endless Romance opens April 3, 2004.

 A photographer and video artist who, starring in her own films, explores issues surrounding lust, trust, and the nature of friendship.
 Her work has been exhibited at Daniel Silverstein Gallery in New York, and she has been featured in such publications as Rolling Stone, The New York Times, and Boston Globe.
 Dorah Malech, who works and stars with Nakadate in one of the films, is a visual artist and writer.
 She is currently participating in the Iowa Writer’s Workshop Program as a Capote Fellow.

 A world-renowned public artist who, over the past three decades, has created playfully poetic and recognizable sculptural work for museums, parks and site specific locations in the U.S. and abroad.
 In New York, his large-scale bronze public art installations are on display at Penny Park in Battery Park City, the A line subway stop at 14th Street and Eighth Avenue, and the Times Square Hilton Hotel, among other locations.
 His work is in numerous public collections including the Guggenheim Museum, MOMA and the Carnegie Museum of Art.
 He currently is creating a large public installation at the Beelden aan Zee Museum in the Netherlands.
 Otterness is represented by Marlborough Gallery in New York.

 An installation and video artist who has exhibited in Barcelona, Madrid, and Pamplona, Spain.
 His work has been included in group exhibitions in the U.S., Cuba and Costa Rica.
 In 2002, he served as the Art Director at The Erotic Museum in Madrid, Spain.
 In 2001, he received a grant from the Marcelino Botin Foundation, ISCP Program.